geomagpy/magpy/magpy/gui/README_gui.md

 17. Select example 2 from memory and apply flags from file/DB
 18. Group flags will be shown
 19. open memory and select example1, clear flags
-20. Go to analysis page, calculate means and not mean for H/X
+20. Go to analysis page, calculate means and note mean for H/X
 21. Go to offset and subtract mean from column x
 22. data panel, select, only x column
 23. Open Webservice and load nearby observatory (i.e. BDV) for the same time range